 Durandal, as Amanda had renamed my new mech, had started running the basic systems check on its own after the second time I had logged in.
-So far I'd only had three practice sessions with its myomers and actuators locked down while I used the ARES system as a simulator.
+So far, I'd only had three practice sessions with its myomers and actuators locked down while I used the ARES system as a simulator.
 Well, three practice sessions and the short hop when I moved it from the Abyss to my new command dropship.
 Altogether this was my fifth startup.

 I'd called in after the second session and a response had taken days to get back to me, but it had been confirmed.
-I was piloting a true AI.
+I was piloting a true AS.
 There were all sorts of limitations programmed into it, but I wasn't too sure how well they would hold.
 After all, one of the key components of a true intelligence was the ability to adapt, to grow.
 Was it conceivable for Durandal to grow beyond its programming?
 For that matter, what were the purely physical limitations on its growth?
 The Casper AIs had scores of tons devoted to just the computers that served as their 'brains'.
 Durandal, needless to say, didn't have anywhere near that kind of room.

 I made a mental note to find it a name.
 Durandal had been meant as a name for the 'mech, not the AI driving it.
-Maybe Bob?

 At least I had had it repainted.
 The polished-armor look was pretty enough for parade, but for field use it just screamed 'target'.
-So it now sported Black Watch Tartan around one shoulder paldron and the opposite upper half of the opposite thigh, plus a camouflage pattern dark enough that the tartan didn't stand out on the rest of the mech.
+So it now sported Black Watch Tartan around one pauldron and the upper half of the opposite thigh, plus a camouflage pattern dark enough that the tartan didn't stand out on the rest of the mech.
 I'd had the defaced Star League star put on one chest panel, and the Hegemony disk on the other with field-subdued crossed six-shooters of a Gunslinger—honor graduate-black instead of the normal brown—under that.
 I had avoided them on Bun Bun whenever I could get away with it as they made for a far too convenient an aiming point that was right over my old mech's autocannon magazine.
 Durandal, I figured, had enough armor to make it less of a worry.

 When it came time for the leg-art, however, I'd been stumped.
 I'd been introduced to the ancient e-comic back when I'd still be a poor young grunt.
 Later I'd used it as inspiration for a solo run in the Advanced Combat and Maneuver School, where I had taken a mech with enough jump jets to do a fair impression of an aerospace fighter and proceeded to 'hop around and blow stuff up'.
-It just…wouldn't have been right to put the switchblade-wielding minilop up on Durandal
+It just…wouldn't have been right to put the switchblade-wielding minilop up on Durandal.

-For now the right leg had been left blank save for the base camouflage coat.
+So for now the right leg had been left blank save for the base camouflage coat.
 I'd have to change that and soon, just like I'd have to decide what camo-scheme we were going to use or if we were going to repaint for every landing.